Education

 A Proactive, Client-Aligned Approach to Pharmacy Benefits

-The good news for SmithRx clients: by choosing SmithRx, a cost-based PBM solution, you’re safe from the types of allegations raised in the J&J lawsuit.
+The good news for SmithRx clients is that by choosing SmithRx, a cost-based PBM solution, you’re safe from the types of allegations raised in the J&J lawsuit.
 In fact, the lawsuit cites a SmithRx case study in Paragraph 169 of the complaint as a savings success story and an example of what J&J should have done.

 Curious to know how much switching to a cost-based PBM could save you?
 Request a repricing analysis.
 Or, if you’re interested in learning more about SmithRx, email us at sales@smithrx.com.